Board Certified Tax Attorney vs. “Lawyer Specializing in Tax” Marketing

 Why Does This Matter?

-It is important, because we are finding out through our clients that many practitioners who are not board certified are holding themselves out a specialists or “individuals who specialize” in an area of tax law (especially International Tax) – where they do not have the proper experience or even actually specialize in any one particular area.
+It is important, because we are finding out through our clients that many practitioners who are not board certified are holding themselves out a specialists or “individuals who specialize” in an area of tax law (especially Offshore/Voluntary Disclosure) – where they do not have the proper experience or even actually specialize in any one particular area.

-For example, at our firm, we specialize in international tax but the primary focus is IRS voluntary disclosure.
+For example, at our firm, we specialize in IRS Offshore/Voluntary Disclosure of unreported income, assets, accounts, and investments.

-Other firms will indicate they “specialize” in tax or even assert being an “expert” in international tax – but then handle 10 other different types of tax law, and sometimes even non-tax law representation.
+Other firms will indicate they “specialize” in tax or even assert being an “expert” in Offshore/Voluntary Disclosure – but then handle 10 other different types of tax law, and sometimes even non-tax law representation.

 It matters because oftentimes, the public will rely upon statements an attorney makes regarding his or her qualifications.
 Sometimes, you only get one chance at handling or resolving a legal issue.
 The problem is – if you use an inexperienced attorney who falsely holds themselves out as a specialist and they make a rookie mistake or two, it could have negative consequences on your matter that may cost you significant amounts of money to try to fix, if that’s even possible at that point.